 How Claims to Know the Future are Used to Understand the Present: Techniques of Prospection in The Field of National Security

-Grégoire Mallard and Andrew Lakoff, 2011
+Grégoire Mallard and Andrew Lakoff.
+2011

 Pp. 339-377 in Social Knowledge in the Making, edited by Charles Camic, Michèle Lamont and Neil Gross.
 Chicago University Press